ibm-cloud-docs/containers/cs_tutorial_vpc.md

     ```
     {: screen}

-4. Curl the host name and port of the Kubernetes `LoadBalancer` service that is assigned by the VPC load balancer.
+4. Curl the hostname and port of the Kubernetes `LoadBalancer` service that is assigned by the VPC load balancer.
 Example:
     ```
     curl 1234abcd-us-south.lb.appdomain.cloud:8080
     ```